Skip to main content

 • Healthy Fats ∞ Diets incorporating healthy fats, such as monounsaturated and saturated fats from sources like olive oil, avocados, nuts, and grass-fed meats, can support lower SHBG levels.

 • Fiber-Rich Foods ∞ While some studies show high fiber can increase SHBG in men, others suggest it can decrease SHBG in women.
-The overall benefit of fiber for metabolic health, particularly in improving insulin sensitivity, is well-established and supports healthy SHBG regulation.

 For those with high SHBG, the approach involves ensuring sufficient bioavailable hormones.
-While diet alone may not always be enough, supporting overall metabolic health and remains important.
+While diet alone may not always be enough, supporting overall metabolic health and liver function remains important.
 This might involve ensuring adequate caloric intake and avoiding overly restrictive or very low-fat diets that could inadvertently elevate SHBG.

 Beyond macronutrients, specific micronutrients also contribute to SHBG regulation.
 Zinc, magnesium, and Vitamin D are examples of minerals and vitamins that play roles in androgen metabolism and insulin sensitivity, thereby influencing SHBG levels.
 Ensuring adequate intake of these micronutrients through diet or supplementation can support overall hormonal balance.